3 Key Principles for Creating an Effective Client Onboarding Experience

 Consumers are more concerned about data security than ever, and for good reason: Data breaches are increasingly prevalent, and the sensitive information that banks and insurance companies hold can put customers at risk for identity theft and other losses.
 At the same time, highly sensitive information such as social security numbers are often required during onboarding.

 There is no greater opportunity than during the earliest stages of the client relationship to get security right.
 Instead of allowing sensitive data to get lost deep within customer files, it’s important at the outset—right at the time of collection—to take steps to contain Personally Identifiable Information (PII).
 Onboarding is also a great opportunity to set the foundation for trust with new customers.
 As you solicit sensitive information, you can provide clear information detailing how that data will be stored, utilized, and protected.

 A great client onboarding experience sets the tone for the entire customer relationship, and not getting it right can put banks and insurance organizations at a serious strategic disadvantage.
-To win loyal customers, banks and insurers must leverage an end-to-end data enrichment solution that automates the discovery, classification and extraction of vital data from complex documents.
+To win loyal customers, banks and insurers must leverage Robotic Process Automation (RPA) tools that improve data searchability within complex documents and automate document processing.
 By reducing manual intervention, accelerating document-centric workflows, and bringing a greater level of agility to customer-facing processes, banks and insurers can onboard customers with speed, security, and personalization.

 1Adlib Software, How Important is Customer Onboarding for Banking and Insurance Customers?
 (SurveyMonkey: 2019)

 2Deloitte: Digital Onboarding for Financial Services: A Must-Have for Digital Natives

 3McKinsey & Company: Best of both worlds: Customer experience for more revenues and lower costs